Visiting CASA MALCA in Tulum on the Riviera Maya, Mexico.

 I stopped the car and parked it safely on the side of the narrow road.
 There was a guard at the gate, and he gave me permission to enter the property.

 Walking slowly, taking in the beauty of the natural jungle setting with dappled sunlight peeping though the towering trees, I approached the entrance of the main building where the magic heightened.

 It was an Alice in Wonderland experience and I questioned if it were real.

-Casa Malca comes with a provenance: it was formerly the home of the Colombian drug lord and narco-terrorist, Pablo Escobar who operated the biggest drug cartel in the world.
+Casa Malca comes with an interesting provenance: it was formerly the home of the Colombian drug lord and narco-terrorist, Pablo Escobar who operated the biggest drug cartel in the world.
 His reign of terror lasted ten years and during this time he became the most powerful and most feared man in Colombia for the ruthless way he ran his life.

-When I was in Colombia about four years ago, visiting Pablo Escobar’s ransacked apartment in Medellin, the guide who was telling me about Escobar said in passing that he owned a beach front property on the ocean in Tulum and there were rumors that he used to visit it secretly arriving by helicopter and remaining incognito while he was there.
+When I was in Colombia about four years ago, following Pablo Escobar’s story, my guide said in passing that the Drug Lord owned a beach front property on the ocean in Tulum and there were rumors that he used to visit it secretly arriving by helicopter and remaining incognito while he was there.